Prime Rate

 Annual fees aren’t automatically bad—but they need to make sense.

-A $95 annual fee is worth it if you earn $300+ in extra rewards.
-But if you’re a light spender, stick with no-annual-fee cards.
+A $95 annual fee is worth it if you earn $300+ in extra cash back or rewards.
+But if you’re a light spender, stick with no-annual-fee credit cards.
 The math is simple: rewards minus fees equals your net benefit.

-Here’s a quick calculation: If Card A has no fee and gives 2% back, and Card B has a $95 fee but gives 4% back on your biggest spending category, which wins?
+Here’s a quick calculation: If Card A has no fee and gives 2% cash back, and Card B has a $95 fee but gives 4% cash back on your biggest spending category, which wins?

 Let’s say you spend $500 a month in that category: